alitoiu/alitoiu.github.io/_projects/2006-Piggy-Sandbox.markdown

 ## Description

 Piggy Sandbox was a 2-dimensional bird’s-eye view Java Game Engine on which students could build their own full featured games.
-I made it from scratch as a 16 year old, on my own time, before it became part of IBM.
+I made it from scratch as a 16-year-old, on my own time, before it became part of IBM.

 In high school, I was fortunate enough to have the opportunity to spend my summers working at IBM in the Center for Advanced Studies, a department in IBM that deals with advanced new research technologies, and is also the primary interface between IBM and universities.